tvooo/thesis/Design.md

 Furthermore, markers in the form of HTML tags were added to the subject source code, which made it possible to apply different styles\footenote{For example text colours, background colours, of font styles.} to regions of the code.
 This was later used to realize highlighting of the \glspl{scope-block}.

 Two distinct \ac{ui} elements were added: a sidebar and a bottom bar.
-The content of both depends on the *current scope*, i.e. the scope the cursor is placed in.
+The content of both depends on the *active scope*, i.e. the scope the cursor is placed in.

 For each of the nested \ac{scope-block} that the cursor is positioned in (beginning from the local scope, going outwards up to the global scope), the sidebar shows a pane.
 Each pane contains the scope’s name along with a list of identifiers defined within that scope.
+In opposition to the working prototype, the scripted prototype does not show phenomena like hoisting and shadowing.
 The panes are ordered ascending by logical distance, i.e. the local scope would be on top, the next surrounding scope beneath it, and so forth; up to the global scope on the bottom.

 The different panes are hardcoded: all panes exist in the markup of the prototype at all times and are pre-filled with the relevant data, but are shown and hidden on demand.